antoniocampos13/antoniocampos13.github.io/content/articles/Unix/2020-10-01_FastQ_to_Annotation_Part1.md

 esearch -db bioproject -query '(((vorinostat) AND "bioproject sra"[Filter]) AND Homo sapiens[Organism]) AND "variation"[Filter]'  | efetch -format native -mode xml | xtract -pattern DocumentSummary -element ArchiveID@accession ID Reference Title Description  > vorinostat_refined.txt
 ```

 Remember: single quotes enclosing the query.
 Turns out that this refined search was rather restrictive: it resulted in a single record.
-Checking the `vorinostat_refined.txt` I see in the abstract that the project dealt with "DNA Seq data: biopsy samples from patients pre- and post- treated with Vorinostat; check mutations related to MAPKi-resistance" (MAPKi: Mitogen Activated Protein Kinase inhibitors).
-Although I had HIV-1-related projects in mind, that's fine for now, since it is suitable to `FasQ_to_VariantCall.sh` script: identify and annotate genetic variation.
+Checking the `vorinostat_refined.txt` I see in the abstract that the project dealt with samples from patients with melanoma.
+One of the last sentences says: "DNA Seq data: biopsy samples from patients pre- and post- treated with Vorinostat; check mutations related to MAPKi-resistance" (MAPKi: Mitogen Activated Protein Kinase inhibitors).
+Although I had HIV-1-related projects in mind, that's fine for now, since it is suitable to `FastQ_to_Annotation.sh` script: identify and annotate genetic variation.

 Then, I take note of the project ID: `PRJNA436005`.
-I will use it to retrieve samples from this project by searching the SRA with it.
+I will use it to retrieve reads from this project by searching the SRA with it.

 ## Conclusion of Part 1